 CodePen is the playground where I experiment the most these days.
 But sometimes it is hard to test older browsers there so I put my stuff on this site instead.

 Would I like to work elsewhere?

 Nope.
-I'm locked to Helsinki for a few more years to come for personal reasons.
+I'm locked to Helsinki for now.

 But here is my LinkedIn anyway.